yieldthedog/yieldthedog.github.com/source/_posts/2012-04-01-developer-desktops.markdown

 published: false
 categories:
 ---
-Every developer is and individual.
+Every developer is an individual.
 And so are the desktops.
-Although equiped with more or less standardized workstations, mice and keyboards, the desktops become individual too.
+Although equipped  with more or less standardized workstations, mice and keyboards, the desktops become individual too.
 From crowded to clean, from playful to straight.

 This post gives a brief visual overview of developer desktops at the diamond:dogs group.